Montezuma County Landfill

 Rechargeable batteries (cell phones, toys, cordless phones, cordless tools, etc) should not be disposed of in the landfill.
 The landfill has a contract with the Rechargeable Battery Recycling Corporation (RBRC) to accept small rechargeable batteries (up to one pound).
 Full boxes are sent RBRC for recycling at no charge to customers.
 If you have an APC power backup for your computers, the company will work with customers who wish to recycle their batteries in exchange for obtaining a new battery.
-Go to www.apc.comfor more information on their recycling program.
+Go to www.apc.com for more information on their recycling program.

 Construction & Demolition Debris

-Fluorescent Lights (including Compact Fluorescent Lights (CFL))
+Fluorescent Lights (including Compact

 Fluorescent lights should not be thrown away in the landfill.
 Special disposal buckets or boxes which are prepaid to send the materials to a hazardous materials vendor can be obtained from local resources.
-The landfill has buckets and boxes available for residential customers to bring UNBROKEN lights for collection and disposal.
-Customers are cautioned to not break the light bulbs as they do contain small quantities of mercury.
+The landfill has buckets and boxes available for residential customers only to bring their UNBROKEN lights for collection and disposal.
+Customers are cautioned to not break the light bulbs as they do contain mercury.
 There is a recommended donation fee of $1 per 4 foot lamp or $2 per 8 foot lamp to help offset the cost of hazardous waste disposal (charges are approximately $2.50 per 4 foot lamp and $4.00 per 8 foot lamp).
 Commercial, industrial and institutional (CII) customers who have fluorescent light bulbs should contact a local electrician or the landfill for sources of disposal containers.

 Paints are considered a liquid waste and cannot be accepted at the landfill.
-Old paint can be painted onto scrap wood or cardboard.
+Old paint can be painted onto scrap wood, carpet, or cardboard.
 When dried, the painted material and empty paint cans/containers can be placed into the trash for normal disposal.
 Cans with old latex paint can be opened and the paint will dry to a gel like state (provided no water has gotten into the can).
-The gel in the cans can be thrown into the trash for disposal at the landfill as normal trash
+The gel in the cans can be thrown into the trash for disposal at the landfill as normal trash.

 Split or quartered tires are accepted as regular solid waste and charged by weight.
 As of 1 July 2007, whole tires from residential sources were banned from Colorado landfills.
 Locally, all tires are placed in a storage area and sent to a tire recycler when a full load is available.
 For further information about waste tires contact Scrap Tire Management Council.